 Premier League: Sunderland 1 Tottenham 2

-Aaron Lennon was on song as Tottenham claimed a vital three points at Sunderland to put the pressure on Arsenal and Chelsea, who play tonight and tomorrow respectively.
+Aaron Lennon was on form as Tottenham claimed a vital three points at Sunderland to put the pressure on top four rivals Arsenal and Chelsea, who play tonight and tomorrow respectively.

 Spurs had fallen behind to John O'Shea's strike on the half-hour mark, having been the better side in the opening exchanges.

-But they produced a quick-fire comeback soon after half-time to lead 2-1 after Carlos Cuellar turned Lennon’s corner into his own net and the winger got on the scoresheet two minutes later.
+But they produced a quick-fire comeback early in the second half to lead 2-1 after Carlos Cuellar turned Lennon's corner into his own net and the winger got on the scoresheet two minutes later.